 Acquired deferred tax liabilities could be a source of income to support recognition of acquired deferred tax assets or the acquirer's existing deferred tax assets, or both.
 Accordingly, in circumstances in which some but not all of the combined deferred tax assets are supported by acquired deferred tax liabilities, the acquirer will need to determine which balances are being supported.
 We believe there are two acceptable accounting policies.
-One policy is to consider the recoverability of deferred tax assets acquired in the acquisition before considering the recoverability of the acquirer's existing deferred tax assets to determine whether the acquired or pre-existing deferred tax assets are considered realizable.
+One policy is to consider the recoverability of deferred tax assets acquired in the acquisition before considering the recoverability of the acquirer's existing deferred tax assets.
+Another policy is to consider relevant tax law ordering rules for utilization of tax assets to determine whether the acquired or pre-existing deferred tax assets are considered realizable.